Voyager: MTD-Based Aggregation Protocol for Mitigating Poisoning Attacks on DFL: Background Related Work

 \subsection{Defense Mechanisms}

 In light of the growing concern of poisoning attacks as a serious threat to FL, it is crucial to thoroughly investigate strategies and mechanisms for protecting FL systems from these attacks.
 The comparison provided in \tablename~\ref{tab:summaryRelatedWork} highlights the most relevant and recent research in this area.
-Generally, these defense mechanisms could be categorized into 3 different classes based on the approach they used: robust aggregation rules, secure federated ensemble strategies, and MTD techniques.
+Generally, these defense mechanisms could be categorized into three classes based on their approach: robust aggregation rules, secure federated ensemble strategies, and MTD techniques.